submariner-io/submariner/README.md

 Submariner is a tool built to connect overlay networks of different Kubernetes clusters.
 While most testing is performed against Kubernetes clusters that have enabled Flannel/Canal/Weavenet/OpenShiftSDN, Submariner should be compatible with any CNI-compatible cluster network provider, as it utilizes off-the-shelf components such as strongSwan/Charon to establish IPsec tunnels between each Kubernetes cluster.

-Note that Submariner is in the <strong>pre-alpha</strong> stage, and should not be used for production purposes.
+Note that Submariner is in the **pre-alpha** stage, and should not be used for production purposes.
 While we welcome usage/experimentation with it, it is quite possible that you could run into severe bugs with it, and as such this is why it has this labeled status.

 # Architecture